vanus-labs/docs/user-manual/connectors/source/sns.md

 ### Run the Amazon SNS Source with Docker

-You can use following command to pull the SNS Source's image.
+You can get the SNS Source by using the following command.

 ```shell
 docker pull vancehub/source-aws-sns:latest